LibreSolar/libresolar.github.io/_docs/1b_dcdc_control.md

 ## Solar PV panel port

-A port with a solar panel connected always acts as an input.
-Even though reverse current could flow into the solar panel is phyisically possible (see elongated blue characteristic curve), this is not desirable and should be prevented by the charge controller algorithm and hardware.
+A solar panel port always acts as an input.
+Even though reverse current flow into the solar panel is physically possible (see elongated blue characteristic curve), it is not desirable and should be prevented by the charge controller algorithm and/or hardware.

-Above v<sub>in,target</sub> (around 17V for a so-called 12V panel), the charge controller is switched on and starts current draw from the solar panel.
-If during dusk the voltage drops, the charge controller shuts down at v<sub>in,limit</sub> (around 15V for a 12V panel).
+Above v<sub>in,target</sub> (around 17 V for a so-called 12 V panel), the charge controller is switched on and starts current input from the solar panel.
+If the voltage drops during dusk, the charge controller shuts down at v<sub>in,limit</sub> (around 15 V for a 12 V panel).

 ![DC/DC control for solar port](/images/dcdc_port_solar.png)

-If the output port allows, the solar panel will be operated in the maximum power point to use as much electrical energy as possible.
+If the output port allows, the solar panel will be operated in the maximum power point to generate as much power as possible.

 ## Battery port